 New York City’s water is of the highest quality, meeting or exceeding all federal and State standards.
 The City regulates its own watershed that surrounds — and protects — our reservoirs, and the water is tested over 500,000 times each year at various points throughout the system.
 Beyond these extensive measures, the New York City Department of Education (DOE) works with City agencies, including the Department of Health and Mental Hygiene (DOHMH) and the Department of Environmental Protection (DEP), to ensure our students have access to safe drinking water in schools.

 العربية | বাংলা | 中文 | English | Français | Kreyòl Ayisyen | 한국어 | Русский | Español | اردو

 To see the latest water test results for your school, start typing its name or District-Borough Number into the box below, then select your school.
-If your school was constructed after 1986, it has no lead plumbing and will not have been tested.

-Data as of May 24, 2016.
+Data as of June 21, 2018